|

 urged his people to forget and forgive past grievances, like slavery, and

 work hard for progress.
-Thus, African Americans faced complex dilemmas on
+Thus, African Americans faced complex dilemmas

 how to reconcile the bitter legacy of slavery, with the freedom the Civil